niblux/Experimental-Core-JavaScript-Concepts/README.md

 # Testing Sandbox for JavaScript

-I primarliy use this repo to solidify and play around with core Javascript concepts.
+I primarily use this repo to solidify and play around with core Javascript concepts.